paulhibbitts/top-10-docsify-this-tips/README.md

 ## Integrate Mathematical Formulas and Diagrams

-- Use Latex for math or Mermaid for diagrams to support the display of mathematical formulas and diagrams.
+- Built-in support for both Latex and Mermaid to support the display of mathematical formulas and diagrams.

 ## Embed Markdown Pages into Other Platforms